 This can be a difficult and confusing time for children and young people.
 The social distancing guidelines during the coronavirus pandemic mean big changes to our lives.
-This is especially important for children who may be living in potentially unsafe households, where ‘escape’ to school or a friend’s house is no longer possible.
+This is especially important for children who may be living in potentially unsafe households.

-For all children and young people, not having the freedom to go and see their friends, attend school and visit extended family, may cause stress and anxiety with a lack of control over their own lives that they have not experienced before.
+For all children and young people, the current restrictions in place may cause stress and anxiety with a lack of control over their own lives that they have not experienced before.
 This may lead to difficulties that they are not used to dealing with, and they may struggle to adapt to this new way of living.

 Children react differently according to their age, how well they understand the situation, their previous experiences and how they usually cope with stress.
 Reactions may include worrying about their health or the health of their family and friends, fear, avoidance, problems sleeping, or even physical symptoms.

 It’s important that we all take care of our mental health and wellbeing during this time and this is just as important for the children and young people we care for.
 There are lots of things you can do to help, and support is available if you need it.

 Here are some online videos that may be useful for explaining coronavirus to children:

 1. Coronavirus Explained! (for kids) by Dr Michelle Dickinson This video has been designed for children and explains coronavirus in simple and easy to understand terms

 2. Coronavirus explained to kids (by a superhero) Using cartoon animations, a superhero explains what the virus is, how it is spread and how to prevent it from spreading.
 The video is clear, simple and easy for children to understand